desmosinc/mathquill-archive/README.md

-square roots, parentheses, square brackets, or curly braces, you will need to, in addition to of course setting the background color on the editable itself, set it on elements with class `matrixed`, and then set a Chroma filter on elements with class `matrixed-container`.
+square roots, parentheses, square brackets, or curly braces, you will need to, in addition to of course setting the background color on the editable itself, set it on elements with class `matrixed`, and then set a Chroma filter on elements with class `mq-matrixed-container`.

 For example, to style as white-on-black instead of black-on-white: